Fin whale: Life history

-Mating takes place during the winter months, in temperate, low-latitude waters, and the gestation period lasts between 11 and 12 months.
-At 6 or 7 months of age, when it is 11 to 12 m in length, a newborn weans from its mother, and the calf accompanies its mother to the summer feeding area.
+Mating takes place during the winter, in temperate, low-latitude waters, and the gestation period lasts between 11 and 12 months.
+The length of the young at birth is 6–6.5 m.
+At 6 to 7 months of age, when it is 11–12 m in length, a newborn weans from its mother, and the calf accompanies its mother to the summer feeding area.
+Calves remain with their mothers for about a year.
 Although reports of up to six foetuses have been made, single births are far more typical.
-Females reproduce every two to three years.
-With females reaching an average of 7–12 years and males reaching an average of 6–10 years.
-In the Northern Hemisphere, females reach sexual maturity between the ages of 6 and 12 at lengths of 17.7–19 m, and around 20 m in the Southern Hemisphere.
-Calves remain with their mothers for about a year.
+In the Northern Hemisphere, females reach sexual maturity between the ages of 6 and 12, at lengths of 17.7–19 m, and around 20 m in the Southern Hemisphere.
+Males reach sexual maturity at 6–10 years.

 Full physical maturity is attained between 22 and 25 years.
+Fin whales live, on average, to 75–90 years.
+The fin whales studied in one 1958 study were estimated to be either 50 years old or 60–67 years old.
+Three fin whales, killed as part of a commercial hunt in Iceland in 2013 and 2015, were found to be aged 82, 80, and 65.
+Some studies have recorded individual whales living longer: one, studied near Iceland in 1988, was estimated to be 94 years old; a 1979 study recorded the maximum lifespan as 114 years; and a female specimen, which was found in 2010, measured 17.6 m in length and weighed 30 tonne, was estimated to be 135–140 years old.

-Fin whales can live to an age of 75–90 years.
-Fin whales have a maximum life span of at least 94–114 years of age, although specimens have been found aged at an estimated 135–140 years.
-The fin whale is one of the fastest cetaceans and can sustain speeds between 37 km/h and 41 km/h and bursts up to 46 km/h have been recorded, earning the fin whale the nickname "the greyhound of the sea".
-The American naturalist Roy Chapman Andrews has pointed out that the fin whale, like the blue whale, is endurance and more power than the sei whale.
-Fin whales are more gregarious than other rorquals, and often live in groups of 6–10, although feeding groups may reach up to 100 animals.
+The fin whale, one of the fastest cetaceans, can sustain speeds between 37 km/h and 41 km/h.
+Speeds up to 46–50 km/h have been recorded, earning the fin whale the nickname "the greyhound of the sea".
+The maximum speed measured by methods such as satellite tracking or GPS was 40 km/h.
+The American naturalist Roy Chapman Andrews has pointed out that the fin whale, like the blue whale, has more endurance and power compared to the sei whale.

+Fin whales are more gregarious than other rorquals and often live in groups of 6–10, although feeding groups may reach up to 100–250 animals.